luk27official/nswi153-lab04/README.md

+#NSWI153 - Lab 04
+You might use Docker to deploy your application.

+Simply clone the repository and run `docker-compose up -d --build`.

+The webserver will be available at [http://localhost:3001](http://localhost:3001).

+Otherwise, the default React help text follows.

-# Getting Started with Create React App
+##Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).